Tanzu-Solutions-Engineering/tkg-lab/docs/avi/setup_avi_ctrl.md

 In the pop-up form, insert the following information:
 - Choose a distinctive name.
 - You can leave type = `Self Signed` unless you are using an existing CSR or importing the certificate.
 - Choose a distinctive Common Name.
-This can be the same as name since we are adding the IP or hostname as a SAN.
+This can be the Controller IP or hostname.
 - `Subject Alternate Name (SAN)` should be Controller IP or hostname
 <img src="avi-create-cert.png" width="800"><br>
 - Click `Save`.